Noesis/UnrealPlugin/README.md

 ![Installed Engine version options](https://noesis.github.io/NoesisGUI/UE4Plugin/VersionOptions.png)
 ![Engine Source installed](https://noesis.github.io/NoesisGUI/UE4Plugin/EngineSource.png)

-2. Download and install Python 2.7.
+2. Download and install Python.
 Additionally, you need to install the following modules: `configparser` (both on Windows and Mac), `pywin32` (on Windows) and `pyobjc` (on Mac).
 If you're not sure how to do this, for your convenience we provide `InstallPythonPrerequisites.bat` and `InstallPythonPrerequisites.command` that will check these prerequisites and will install the required packages for you.
 Please, read the following section [Plugin installation](#plugin-installation) for more details.
+The installation scripts have been tested with Python 2.7 and 3.6.
+Other versions may work, but they are untested.

 ### Plugin installation